Rational components of Hilbert schemes: Algorithms and Examples

-In this final section we apply our technique to the Hilbert scheme $\hilb_{4z}^3$, studied by Gotzmann in \cite{gotzmann-2008}.
-In that paper a complete list is presented of the Borel-fixed, saturated, monomial ideals of $k[X_0,X_1,X_2,X_3]$ corresponding to points of $\hilb_{4z}^{3}$.
+In \cite{gotzmann-2008}, Gotzmann consider the complete list of the Borel-fixed, saturated, monomial ideals of $k[X_0,X_1,X_2,X_3]$ corresponding to points of $\hilb_{4z}^{3}$.
 They are:

-(recall that for us $X_3 \succ X_2 \succ X_1 \succ X_0$).
 The index $s$ in $\id{b}_s$ is the regularity of the ideal.
 Moving from this point, Gotzmann proves that there are two irreducible components: the first containing $\id{b}_3$ with dimension 16 and the second (the Reeves-Stillman one) containing $\id{b}_6$ with dimension 23.
-Now we obtain a computational confirmation of this result and moreover we prove that the two components are reduced, rational and that they have a transversal intersection.
+Here we obtain a computational confirmation of this result.
+Furthermore we also prove that the two components are reduced, rational and that they have a transversal intersection.